-Powerful oxidising conditions can be used to boost the formation of the chromium rich oxide passive layer on the surface of stainless steel.
-Nitric acid is the most suitable solvent for this oxidising acid treatment.
-Its availability, convenience and effectiveness makes it a widely used solvent in industrial stainless steel passivation treatments.
-Other more weak oxidising acids such as citric acid can also amplify passivation.
+Powerful oxidizing conditions can be used to boost the formation of the chromium-rich oxide passive layer on the surface of stainless steel.
+Nitric acid is the most suitable solvent for this oxidizing acid treatment.
+Its availability, convenience, and effectiveness make it a widely used solvent in industrial stainless steel passivation treatments.
+Other more weak oxidizing acids such as citric acid can also amplify passivation.

 Steel components and fabrications that are derived from manufacturing mills and reputable stockholders are known to be fully passive.
 However, there are exceptions in each case.
 For instance, machined parts that have a complicated design and delicate structure may be in need of passivation treatments.

 Owing to its intricate design, the surface of such a component may not be exposed to sufficient oxygen.
 As a result, the natural process of passivation is slowed down.
 If they are placed in a working environment that is suitable for fully passive steel components, then there’s a good chance that these complicated steel components will fall victim to corrosion.

 Therefore, it’s absolutely essential to perform a passivation treatment on these components to remove the risk of corrosion.

 Certain precautions need to be taken prior to an acid passivation treatment.

 - The steel surface should not have an oxide scale (it should be descaled)